IFT-3100-Equipe-7-H2025/projet-infographie/README.md

 ### Steps (for Windows):
 1. Clone the [`ofxImGui`](https://github.com/jvcleave/ofxImGui) repository inside your `/addons` folder of your openframeworks installation.
+2. Clone the [`ofxDelaunay`](https://github.com/obviousjim/ofxDelaunay) repository inside your `/addons` folder of your openframeworks installation.
-2. Clone this repository in the `/apps` folder of your openframeworks installation.
+3. Clone this repository in the `/apps` folder of your openframeworks installation.
-3. Open the `projectGenerator` tool in the `/projectGenerator` folder of your openframeworks installation.
+4. Open the `projectGenerator` tool in the `/projectGenerator` folder of your openframeworks installation.
-4. Go to the `create / update` tab.
+5. Go to the `create / update` tab.
-5. Click on `import` and select the folder in which you cloned this repository (located at `/apps/projet-infographie` of your oF install folder if the repository folder was not renamed).
+6. Click on `import` and select the folder in which you cloned this repository (located at `/apps/projet-infographie` of your oF install folder if the repository folder was not renamed).
-6. Add the `ofxImGui` and `ofxAssimpModelLoader` addons.
+7. Add the `ofxImGui` and `ofxAssimpModelLoader` addons.
-7. Click on `update` to generate the project files (Visual Studio solution).
+8. Click on `update` to generate the project files (Visual Studio solution).
-8. Delete the `ofApp.h` and `ofApp.cpp` files in the `src` folder of the generated project.
+9. Delete the `ofApp.h` and `ofApp.cpp` files in the `src` folder of the generated project.
-9. Build and run the project.
+10. Build and run the project.

 ### Steps (for Ubuntu):
 1. download [openframeworks](https://openframeworks.cc/download/), on Kubuntu 24.04 (and probably other recent debian based distros) the OF Nightly Release version is required because of the problem shown at step 3